You deserve better

 Note that the tight seal on your face can leave an impression on the skin, and if the mask is over-tightened, cause tenderness.
 For those with less collagen in their skin (ie; folks of a distinguished age), this mark can last for as long as several hours.

-It isn't the best for extended wear in hot environments or during extended physical exertion.
+We don't recommend extended wear in hot environments or during extended physical exertion.

 What hairstyles can I wear with the mask?